 Writer Suggestion – Best of the Best Sunset Spot

 To be fair, all 3 sceneries are astonishing in their own sense.
-However, I do believe that two of them would be a set of great experience if you have a very short time at hands.
+However, I do believe that two of them would be a set of great experience if you have a very short time at hand.
 It would be an excellent chance to get to see all three but if that does not favor you.
 I strongly recommend our sunset lovers to go to Bakheng and Pre Rup temple.
 One, because they are conveniently close to the Angkor Wat area where you can easily change your plans to sunset if the temple of your visit does not suit your likings.
-Two, they both have an oldest and most precious legacy from the heritage of Siem Reap Cambodia.
+Two, they both have the oldest and most precious legacy from the heritage of Siem Reap Cambodia.

 The Apsara, the majestic stone animals and the countless patterns and carvings that wait to be gazed upon.
 The wealth of our prosperous history from our ancestors are close to endless.
 However, from a local ‘s perspective, unwanted interference is likely to happen due to the tension of the crowds.
 There will always be that one person that is taller than you blocking the sun.
 And there will always be certain groups of people that talk louder than the other regardless of how peaceful it can get.
 If you are in Siem Reap during the rainy season and find this as annoying as I am, you must consider trading off one of the recommended sites for Phnom Krom.